-If you are not already familiar with the basics of searching, its recommended you check our the related article Searching Introduction.
-This covers key basics including searching reverse and null criteria.
+If you are not already familiar with the basics of searching, it's recommended you check out the related article Searching Introduction.
+This covers key basics including reverse searching and null criteria.

 We also recommend referring to the Boolean Searching article if you will be searching job description text criteria.

-The available search criteria is divided into three sections: Details, Keywords & Custom Fields, and Geographical Ranges.
-Whereas you don't need to add criteria to each section, if you do the criteria between each section will be treated as an AND search.
+The available search criteria are divided into three sections: Details, Keywords & Custom Fields, and Geographical Ranges.
+You don't need to add criteria to each section.
+However, if you do the criteria between each section will be treated as an AND search.

-Within the Details area there is a plethora of criteria you can search on.
+Within the Details area, there are a plethora of criteria you can search on.
 You may want to take particular note of the following:

 Fill Chance - allows you to search on jobs that are of a certain rating.
 For example, you may wish to search all of your jobs that have been rated 3 stars and up, so you can prioritise jobs you feel would be easier to fill.

-Job Function - this might be used when you've a great applicant on the phone, who is interested in working within a particular area, you can search for jobs within the relevant job function(s).
+Job Function - this might be used when you've a great applicant on the phone, who is interested in working within a particular area such as marketing or HR.
+This field provides the option of searching for jobs within the relevant job function(s).

-Work Type - you can limit your search to an particular work type.
+Work Type - you can limit your search to a particular work type.
 Leaving unticked will search all.

 Status - you may wish to limit your search to just Live jobs (or any other relevant status)

 Job Description Overview - similarly to the Applicant CV Text search you can also use boolean searching within the Job Description Overview.
 This is useful if you are searching for a job where a description of the role has been inputted into the Job Description Overview on the job record.